harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

 * Definitions (there a subjective elements, ask for clarification)
     * <strong>Balanced Binary Tree</strong> is defined as a tree such that the <strong>height</strong> of the two subtrees of any node <strong>never differ by more than one</strong>.
-    * <strong>Complete Binary Tree:</strong> Each level is fully filled except perhaps for the last level.
+    * <strong>Complete Binary Tree:</strong>
+      * Each level is fully filled except perhaps for the last level
-      Last level is filled left to right.
-All child nodes are height h or h-1.
-Example <strong>Heap</strong>.
+      * Last level is filled left to right
+      * All child nodes are height h or h-1.
+Example <strong>Heap</strong>
     * <strong>Full Binary Tree:</strong> Each node has <strong>exactly 2 child nodes</strong> or <strong>0</strong> child nodes
     * <strong>Perfect Binary Tree:</strong> <strong>Full and complete</strong>.
 Rare in real life and interviews.
     * <strong>Structurally symmetric binary tree</strong> is defined as a tree where if you draw a vertical line passing through